sveltia/sveltia-cms/README.md

 - Configuration
   - The [i18n limitations](https://decapcms.org/docs/i18n/#limitations) in Netlify/Decap CMS do not apply to Sveltia CMS:
     - File collections support multiple files/folders i18n structures[^87].
 To enable it, simply use the `{{locale}}` template tag in the `file` path option, e.g. `content/pages/about.{{locale}}.json` or `content/pages/{{locale}}/about.json`.
 For backward compatibility, the global `structure` option only applies to folder collections as before.
     - The `i18n: duplicate` field configuration can be used for the List and Object widgets so that changes made with these widgets are duplicated between locales[^7][^68].
+Subfields can use the `i18n` configuration normally.
   - [Entry-relative media folders](https://decapcms.org/docs/collection-folder/#media-and-public-folder) can be used in conjunction with the `multiple_folders` i18n structure[^21].
   - You can use the `{{locale}}` template tag in the [`preview_path`](https://decapcms.org/docs/configuration-options/#preview_path) collection option to provide site preview links for each language[^63].
   - You can [use a random UUID for an entry slug](#using-a-random-id-for-an-entry-slug), which is a good option for locales that write in non-Latin characters.